kaso-gg/KasoGG/indexTEMPLATE.md

 ### ACTIVE POINTS ALGORITHM FOR TODAY'S EVENT:
 - Placement: 1st is 5 pts down to 10th = 0.5 pt
-- Noc/Elim: 1 pt per elim
+- Elims: 1 pt per elim
 - Elim Siphon: 0.5 pt for each of your victim's kill count
 - Survival: 0.15 pt per minute (about 3pts to end game)
 - Bus: 1 pt for thanking bus driver